MZ1387/React_Shopping-Cart/README.md

 # React_Shopping-Cart

 A shopping cart application that uses React and Redux.
-Uses Node Express and MongoDB as the back end to interface with React Redux in the front end.
+Uses Node Express and MongoDB as the back end to interface with React and Redux in the front end.

 ## Technologies Used